Prediction of Multiscale Features Using Deep Learning-based Preconditioner-Solver Architecture for Darcy Equation in High-Contrast Media: Methodology

-where $W$ denotes the convolutional filters with kernel size $3 \times 3$ or $1 \times 1$. $BN$ represents batch normalization, and $\sigma$ is the ReLU activation function.
-These layers capture spatial dependencies at both scales, effectively learning the multi-scale features of the input.
-Then this process will be flattened and passed to a fully connected layer.
-This layer implements Ridge regression using \textit{L2} regularization:
+where $W$ denotes the convolution filters with kernel size $3 \times 3$ or $1 \times 1$. $\text{BN}$ represents batch normalization, and $\sigma$ is the ReLU activation function.
+These layers capture spatial dependencies at both scales, effectively learning the multiscale features of the input.
+Then this process will be flattened and passed to a FC layer.
+This layer implements ridge regression using $L2$ regularization: